cutaway-security/cutsec_presentations/README.md

 * SANS ICS Gas & Oil Vendor Virtual Conference - How can organizations prepare their IT and OT teams to be ready for security incidents?
 * Wild West Hackin Fest Deadwood - Detecting Encrypted Radio Communications Using Universal Hacker Radio
 * DISC / SANS ICS Virtual Conference - Analyzing OT Radio Implementations for Attack Surfaces
+* SANS @Mic - Prioritizing OT Security Efforts: The Five Tactical Things to Accomplish | SANS@MIC Talk

 ## 2019

 * WWHF Deadwood - Architecting Secure ICS Environments
 * SANS Pentest Hackfest - Pen Testing ICS and Other Highly Restricted Environments
 * SANS @Night - Assessments in Active ICS Environments

+## 2012

+* Black Hat and DefCon 2020 - Looking into the Eye of the Meter